 What is ‘PRESSURE WASHING’?

-Pressure washing has been around for years and has been and still is thought of the way to get the ultimate clean.
-Pressure washing, like many things, is useful in the right application and we use it for cleaning everyday on concrete and vehicles.
+Pressure washing has been around for years and is often the go to choice for the ‘ultimate clean’.
+Pressure washing, like many things, is useful in the right application.
+We use it for cleaning of concrete and vehicles.

 Our equipment is capable of delivering 3500 PSI @ 10GPM along with 210º water for the ultimate clean.
 This combination allows us to produce a clean surface efficiently in some instances without the use of chemicals or detergents.